aman123singhal/PODMAN/# PODMAN.md

 ## Ques6 -What is the purpose of a Dockerfile or Containerfile, and how do you use it to build a custom container image with Podman?

-A Dockerfile or Container File is a text file used to define the instructions and configuration needed to build a custom container image.
+A Dockerfile or Container File is a text file used to define the instructions or configuration needed to build a custom container image.
 It serves as a blueprint for creating a container image with all the dependencies and settings required for a specific application or service.
 Dockerfiles and Containerfiles are commonly used in containerization technologies like Docker and Podman.

 #### Are Docker file and Container File same?